 - Demonstrate a basic knowledge of the pathological process and the common pathology demonstrated by cardiovascular procedures and imaging.

-What makes the Radiologic Technology Associate's Degree program unique?
+What makes the Radiologic Technology Bachelor's Degree program unique?

 - Graduates are prepared success as cardiovascular professional.